EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/ajax-cart-product-form.md

 # ajax-cart-product-form

 <p class="lead" markdown="1">
-A custom element that sends a Shopify Cart API Ajax request once a user submits an "Add to cart" form.
+The custom tag sends a Shopify Cart API `/cart/add.js` Ajax request once a user submits a product form.
 </p>

 ## How it works